- Sorting: Comparator

-The first line contains an integer, , denoting the number of players.
+The first line contains an integer, , the number of players.

 Each of the next lines contains a player's respective and , a string and an integer.

 - Two or more players can have the same name.

 - Player names consist of lowercase English alphabetic letters.

 You are not responsible for printing any output to stdout.
 Locked stub code in Solution will create a Checker object, use it to sort the Player array, and print each sorted element.